 3115.
 Upon written request of the applicant, the Planning Board may waive any of the submittal requirements set forth in Section 3100 deemed by the Planning Board to be not necessary for its review of the application.
 In addition, the Planning Board may waive other such requirements of this Section 3100, including the requirement for a public hearing, where the Planning Board determines that the project constitutes a minor site plan.
 In order to constitute a minor site plan, the proposed work must be limited to (a) construction that does not exceed a total gross floor area of two thousand (2,000) square feet, (b) construction that will not generate the need for more than ten (10) total number of parking spaces, and/or (c) modifications to the site which, in the Planning Board's determination, do not materially or adversely affect conditions governed by the site plan review standards set forth in Section 3160 below.

-- 3134.
-Submittal requirements for a Minor Site Plan Review shall show: - a.
-Site plan at 1" to 40' scale showing all proposed work including proposed landscaping, parking, proposed contstruction and any other pertinent information. - b.
-Any other information as determined by the Planning Board.
+3134.
+Submittal requirements for a Minor Site Plan Review shall show:

+a.
+Site plan at 1" to 40' scale showing all proposed work including proposed landscaping, parking, proposed contstruction and any other pertinent information.